handsontable/handsontable/docs/next/guides/getting-started/saving-data.md

 [[toc]]

+## Overview
+Persistent state storage is particularly useful when running multiple instances of Handsontable on one page as it allows data separation per each instance.

 ## Saving changes using a callback

 Use the **afterChange** callback to track changes made in the data grid.
 In the example below, Ajax is used to load and save the data.
-Note that this is just a mockup and nothing is actually saved.
+Note that this is just a mockup, and nothing is actually saved.
 You need to implement the server-side part by yourself.

 ::: example #example1 --html 1 --js 2